What will training look like as Premier League clubs prepare to return?

 Do the players want to go back to work?

+All players have agreed to inform their club immediately if they or anyone in their household develops any Covid-19 symptoms.

+The rules put in place cannot totally eliminate risk or guarantee no-one will catch or pass on Covid-19.
+They are aimed at making the 20 Premier League training grounds as safe and clean as possible.
+They are a first important step towards making sure the current season restarts and finishes this summer.

-It is fair to say the majority of players want to go back but only when it is safe.
-If they receive the assurances they are seeking, then they are likely to agree to start training again in strictly controlled circumstances from next Monday.
+It is fair to say the majority of players want to go back.

-Players want to know about what will happen to players who have asthma or other respiratory conditions.
+But some players want to know about what will happen to those in the profession who have asthma or other respiratory conditions.
 They want to know why official data shows that BAME groups are more likely to develop and die from Covid-19.

 There are also questions about the so-called consent forms which players are being asked to sign.